NOAA-ORR-ERD/PyGnome/InstallingWithAnaconda.rst

 https://github.com/NOAA-ORR-ERD/OilLibrary

 This is under active development along with ``py_gnome``, so you are best off downloading the sources from gitHub and installing it from source -- similar to ``py_gnome``.
-Though the lated releases of each should be compatible.
+Though the latest releases of each should be compatible.

 cloning the repository ::